 Pumpkin Spice is an American classic that everyone seems to love because it signifies that the holiday season is finally upon us.
 Decades ago the McCormick Spice Company came up with a wonderful idea to sell a combination of spices, blended together and they called it Pumpkin Spice.
-This spice was created to be used when someone cooked something made with pumpkin.
-Obviously some very smart people work at that spice company, because when we fast forward to today nearly half a billion dollars a year is spent on Pumpkin Spiced products, a good chunk of that on the Pumpkin Spiced Latte at Starbucks, and it just goes to show if you have a great idea, that is ten percent different, you are on your way to a billion dollar business.
+Obviously some smart people work at that spice company, because when we fast forward to today nearly half a billion dollars a year is spent on Pumpkin Spiced products, a good chunk of that on the Pumpkin Spiced Latte at Starbucks, and it just goes to show if you have a great idea, that is ten percent different, you are on your way to a billion dollar business.

 There are some Pumpkin Spice haters out there, and to them we say, well then just drink your coffee black.
 (John Weaver and Alexander Brown would be happy you were drinking your coffee black) However, if you do love Pumpkin Spice, then take a few minutes to whip up these drinks and enjoy delicious coffee or delicious tea with a yummy Pumpkin Spice twist.
 There is no need to google coffee near me and coffee shop near me because you can make these drinks in the comfort of you home for a lot less than you will pay at Starbucks.
 We have prepared them at home and we can tell you, they are delicious drink recipes.

 Make the popular coffee house pumpkin spice latte at home.
 Canned or homemade pumpkin puree both work well in this recipe.
 You will not find this drink on the Starbucks menu.